MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 To use the Microsoft Edge Add-ons API, you need to enable the API for your project in the Microsoft Partner Center.

 > [!NOTE]
-> The **Publish APIs** is in private preview and the UI is not yet present at Partner Center for everyone.
+> The **Publish API** page is present at Partner Center only for participants of the private preview.

 1. Visit Microsoft Partner Center and login to the account from which you have already published an add-on.